shengyongniu/ARGMap/README.md

   -We have already transformed them into fastq format files and they only have mapped part of data for storage and time saving purpose.

-  -**WGS and RNAseq testing datasets are located in  "ARGMap/example/WGS/" and "ARGMap/example/RNAseq/" by default. **
+  **WGS and RNAseq testing datasets are located in  "ARGMap/example/WGS/" and "ARGMap/example/RNAseq/" by default. **